BartZarzecki93/star-wars/README.md

 Run redis.
 (Cache information for 24 hours on each endpoint)

-Then use postman/insomnia with `http://localhost:8080/cats`
+Then use postman/insomnia with `http://localhost:8080/users` for registering and login in, `http://localhost:8080/resources/` for getting the resources

 ### Swagger